-While for most of the projects in the transitional years i.e. FY19 and FY20; sufficient information in relation to basis of cost estimate was available; however, for most of the projects in the price path and beyond price path periods no basis of cost estimate documentation specific to the projects reviewed was sighted.
-Sunwater states that the asset replacement costs listed in its WMS are the basis for long-term renewal costs.60 Based on information in the asset register, asset revaluations were carried out by Sunwater, and its consultants, in 2008, 2015, 2016, 2017, 2018.
+For most of the projects in the transitional years (FY19 and FY20), sufficient information to form the basis of a cost estimate was available.
+However, for most of the projects in the price path and beyond price path periods, no basis of cost estimate documentation specific to the projects reviewed was sighted.
+Sunwater states that the asset replacement costs listed in its WMS are the basis for long-term renewal costs.66 Based on information in the asset register, asset revaluations were carried out by Sunwater and its consultants in 2008, 2015, 2016, 2017, 2018.
 The Sunwater capital expenditure submission was given in nominal dollar amounts; therefore, the exact comparison to the asset register replacement values is not possible since it is not known what inflation and escalation factors were applied.
 That said, by applying CPI (for Brisbane), to convert both figures into \$FY19, the values should be close enough to confirm a correlation.
 For many projects in the sample, a correlation could not be made.
-For example, project 00000075493 21ETO10 Oakenden Main Channel Flow Meter Replacement included a capital expenditure in FY21 for \$166,400 in nominal dollars.
-In \$FY19, this is \$159,360.
-The asset register replacement value was \$2,366 valued in FY15.
-In \$FY19, this is \$2,530.
+For example, project 00000075493 21ETO10 Oakenden Main Channel Flow Meter Replacement included a capital expenditure of \$159,360 (in \$FY19) in FY21, however the asset register replacement value is only \$2,530 (in \$FY19).
 There is a clear and significant discrepancy for this project.
 This is consistent for most flow meters.
 Replacements for other types of assets are generally closer, but rarely match.

 The refurbishment costs cannot be compared to replacement cost data contained in the asset register.
-Sunwater states that cost estimates for non-routine works are informed by the review of similar completed tasks, experience and advice from project managers and technical staff.61 However, inadequate supporting information was provided to explain how refurbishment costs were established for the reviewed projects.
+Sunwater states that cost estimates for non-routine works are informed by the review of similar completed tasks, experience and advice from project managers and technical staff.67 However, inadequate supporting information was provided to explain how refurbishment costs were established for the reviewed projects.
 For example, for project 0000069873 19BBR09 Gattonvale PSTN Pump 1 Refurbishment, we note that an adjustment was recommended to the proposed expenditure because the cost was four times the pump replacement value on average.